What is a Holdback and how to prevent it?

-Once the merchant has established a proven track record and has been able to prove themselves worthy in the eyes of the bank and processor, the holdback or reserve is returned to the merchant either partially or in whole.
+A merchant must establish a proven track record of financial stability and performance.
+Once he does, the Holdback or reserve is generally returned in whole or in part to the merchant.
 Banks rarely ever pay interest on this money, and it’s never available for a business to use during the initial holdback period.

-If you are negotiating a contract for a merchant account and are obligated to this reserve in order to get approval, it’s always a good idea to investigate the terms and conditions as best as you can before signing on the dotted line.
+When negotiating a contract for a merchant account, you may be obligated to commit to a Holdback in order to receive approval.
+In such cases, it’s always a good idea to investigate the terms and conditions as best as you can before signing on the dotted line.

-Make sure and always pay special attention to the reserve policy as outlined in the merchant service providers addendum or within the terms of their agreement.
-You want to make absolutely sure that you understand the percentages deducted and time frame you will be subjected to the deductions.
-Always ask the difficult questions before you sign up to help make sure there are no surprises once you are up and running with your account.
+Pay special attention to the reserve policy as outlined in the merchant service providers addendum or within the terms of the agreement itself.
+Understand the percentages deducted and the length of time during which you will be subject to the deductions.
+Take time up front to clarify the terms of the agreement before signing so there are no surprises once your business is up and running.

-If your Business is currently involved with a Holback, Reserve of Rolling Reserve of any kind, it’s best to make sure and understand the best business practices needed to prevent fraud and chargebacks.
-Only by applying these best practices will your business thrive in today’s fast paced digital environment.
+Is your business currently operating under Holdback?
+Make sure you understand the best practices available to help prevent fraud and chargebacks.
+Only by applying these will your business thrive in today’s fast-paced digital environment.